abrensch/brouter/docs/developers/environmental_considerations_and_pseudo_tags.md

 No forest buffers are used.

 Imagine you trace the way with a pencil drawing lines 62 meters wide.
-Then estimated_forest_class=6 corresponds to the case that at least 98% of the line is in the woodland + 77 m buffer.
+Then estimated_forest_class=6 corresponds to the case that at least 98% of the line is in the woodland.
 This number is called a green factor.

 green_factor = forest class
 - < 0.1             =                         NULL